MarinsPlayLab/Orbis-Mayhem-Legal/Privacy-Policy.md

   - Product IDs, price and currency
   - Purchase status (successful, refunded, chargeback, etc.)

-We use this data to validate purchases, grant in-game items, handle refunds in line with store rules, and combat fraud.
+We use this data to validate purchases, grant in-game items, handle refunds in line with store rules (see the Terms of Service §7 for refund procedures), and combat fraud.

 ### 4.5 Support and Voluntary Communications